bmw-tech/dart_apitool/readme/change_codes.md

 If the flag got removed then this change is non-breaking.
 Adding a sealed flag is considered a breaking change.

+###CI12
+> Supertype changed

+A supertype of an interface changed. dart_apitool tries to differentiate "change" from "remove" (CI05) and "add" (CI04) where possible.

 ## Executables
 Executables are constructors, methods, and functions.
 They are all treated the same way.